SkiFire13/master-thesis/chapters/background/3-applications.typ

 === $mu$-calculus <mucalculus-application>

 The $mu$-calculus is a propositional modal logic extended with support for least and greatest fixpoints.
 It was first introduced by Dana Scott and Jaco de Bakker and later developed by Dexter Kozen in @mucalculus.
-It is mainly used to describe properties of (labelled) transition systems to be verified.
+Its main use is to help describing properties of (labelled) transition systems to be verified.

 Consider a labelled transition system over a set of states $bb(S)$, a set of actions $Act$ and a set of transitions $-> #h(0.2em) subset.eq bb(S) times Act times bb(S)$ (usually written $s ->^a t$ to mean $(s, a, t) in #h(0.2em) ->$).
 Also, let $Prop$ be a set of propositions and $Var$ be a set of propositional variables.
 A $mu$-calculus formula for such system is defined inductively in the following way, where $a in Act$, $p in Prop$, $x in Var$ and $eta$ is either $mu$ or $nu$: